 Harvard Medical School Secondary Essay Example for Prompt #1

-On average, how many hours per week did you devote to employment during the academic year
+On average, how many hours per week did you devote to employment during the academic year?

 I dedicated as many hours as I could afford while keeping to a vigorous academic schedule.
 At the same time, I took off only as few hours as I could in order to make rent.

 Life is a demanding experience, and mine is no exception.
-I have found that careful planning and time budgeting helps to keep me on track, working hard, but with enough downtime to prevent burnout.
+I have found that careful planning and time budgeting help to keep me on track, working hard, but with enough downtime to prevent burnout.

 I held down a part-time job at a hardware store that offered me between 20 and 30 hours per week.
 I was more often working 30 hours than 20.
-I respected the store owner very much, and wanted to show my appreciation for being given the job.
+I respected the store owner very much and wanted to show my appreciation for being given the job.

 My typical week, by hours: